LGBTQ representation in hip-hop: Negative representation of women and homosexuality

 Syd, another queer masculine hip-hop artist, has received significant backlash from the LGBTQ community for her refusal to identify with the term "lesbian".
 In an interview for The Guardian, she explains, "I don't feel like a part of the gay community.
 Like, I don't consider myself a lesbian."
 She has also been criticized for her music video, "Cocaine," which is a cautionary commentary on the dangers of drug use, but which has been accused of depicting an abusive same-sex relationship between two women.

 Some scholars argue that the criticisms Syd has experienced is a result of the unique tension between the cultural significance of the genre in Black culture and the homophobia which pervades the genre.
 This tension is exemplified by an example in Hurt's documentary, in which rapper Busta Rhymes walks out of his interview when he is asked a question about homophobia in the rap community, saying, "What I represent culturally doesn't condone [homosexuality] whatsoever."

-Florida-born rapper Doechii, who is bisexual, has spoken out about the misogyny and homophobia she has faced.
+Florida-born rapper Doechii, who identifies as a lesbian as of February 2026, has spoken out about the misogyny and homophobia she has faced.
 In a 2022 interview with GQ Magazine, she stated that "I always knew that I was queer, and I was bisexual.
 But I didn't really feel comfortable talking about it, because nobody around me was gay."
 However, she declares that she aims to use her platform to challenge those attitudes.
 Doechii's music often reflects her queer identity, feminism, and experiences growing up as a Black girl in Tampa.